Is Sip Tax Free?

 How Does SIP Work?

-Each time you invest in a mutual fund scheme through a SIP, you buy a specific number of fund units similar to the sum you invested.
+Each time you invest in a mutual fund scheme through a SIP, you buy a specific number of fund units proportional to the sum you invested.
 You do not have to time the markets while investing through a SIP, as you profit from bullish and bearish market patterns.

 Why Should You Invest in SIP?